-Almost 1 in 10 teens reports being physically abused by a boyfriend or girlfriend in the last year.
+More than 1 in 10 teens who have been on a date have also been physically abused by a boyfriend or girlfriend in the last year.
 Teen Dating Violence Awareness Month is a national effort to raise awareness and protect teens from violence.

 You can make a difference: Encourage schools, community-based organizations, parents, and teens to come together to prevent teen dating violence.

 How can Teen Dating Violence Awareness Month make a difference?